rafaelss/hercules/README.md

 # Hercules

   Very simple deployment tool.
 It was made to deploy rails applications using github, bundler.
-  This project is in it's early stages of development, so it is not usable yet.
+  This project is in it's early stages of development, so it can be a little rough.
+  There will be a gem as soon as it's a little more polished.

 ## Features